Palatine, Lake Zurich and Wauconda Railroad: Post closure

 Richard Whitney researched the railroad for 30 years and wrote the book Old Maud: The Story of the Palatine, Lake Zurich & Wauconda Railroad, published by Transportation Trails in 1992.
-In the Spring of 2014 in the railroad magazine "First and Fastest", William R. Coulson wrote an article entitled "No Good Deeds Go Unpunished: The Sad Story of the Waukegan, Rockford & Elgin Traction Company", "First and Fastest", Spring 2014, PP. 52–64; which reports on the discovery in a Waukegan basement of the 100-year-old original land deeds for the railroad's right-of-way.
+In the spring of 2014 in the railroad magazine First and Fastest, William R. Coulson wrote an article entitled "No Good Deeds Go Unpunished: The Sad Story of the Waukegan, Rockford & Elgin Traction Company", which reports on the discovery in a Waukegan basement of the 100-year-old original land deeds for the railroad's right-of-way.
 The article also posits that the nickname "Old Maud" of both the engine and the railroad itself originated from the name of railroad founder and attorney Claire Edwards' sister - whose name was Maud.
 The deeds attached detailed plats showing the exact location of the entire right-of-way.
 The deeds are being donated to the Lake County Discovery Museum.

 Portions of the PLZ&W right-of-way are still visible, especially along the Palatine Bike Path south of Dundee Road and just north of Dundee Road in the Deer Grove Forest Preserve, where you can still find the pilings for the bridge that crossed the creek.